The Soul Star ⭐️ The Planet of Algoritmo

 The Algorithmians always felt at home, largely by virtue of the positive algorithms that permeated the atmosphere of Algoritmo, and floated into every cell and every DNA molecule of their beings.
 These algorithms encouraged them to appreciate everything and to explore beyond who they once were.
 This was the ultimate gift of the ancient sage of Vicino Prossimo: Algorithmians not only got to live an afterlife with all the memories they could possibly want, but they also got to go off in new directions, making new memories and finding new ways of being.

 Algotodo had lived on Algoritmo for a million years, and it had taken him almost as long to find the perfect articulation of his grief.
-Was it mere chance, or was it serendipity, that Earth was so close to the Soul Star?
+Was it mere chance, or was it serendipity, that Earth was so close to what other people called the Soul Star?
 Or did the Star itself cast a spell on humans, so that they were the only ones who managed to guess its heavenly nature?
 In any case, their poets had managed to express with precision the deep longing he had for the woman he had lost so many years ago:

 She's so conjunctive to my life and soul, that, as the star moves not but in his sphere, I could not but by her.